tosifAN/All_ML_Models/Regression/README.md

     - Description: Polynomial regression is a form of regression analysis where the relationship between the independent variable and the dependent variable is modeled as an nth degree polynomial.
     - Status: Completed

-## Models in Progress

 1. **Ridge Regression**
     - Description: Ridge regression is a technique used when data suffers from multicollinearity (independent variables are highly correlated).
 It adds a degree of bias to the regression estimates, reducing standard errors.
-    - Status: Not Started
+    - Status: Completed

 2. **Lasso Regression**
     - Description: Lasso regression is similar to ridge regression but with L1 regularization.
 It can shrink some coefficients to zero, effectively selecting a simpler model.
-    - Status: Not Started
+    - Status: Completed

 3. **Elastic Net Regression**
     - Description: Elastic net regression combines the properties of both ridge and lasso regressions.
 It is useful when there are multiple features that are correlated with one another.
+    - Status: Completed

+4. **Robust Regression8**
+    - Robust regression is a form of regression analysis designed to overcome some limitations of traditional parametric and non-parametric methods.
+Robust regression methods are designed to be not overly affected by violations of assumptions by the underlying data-generating process.
-    - Status: Not Started
+    - Status: Completed

 ## Installation